 On this page

 In the Netherlands, you may require 2 permits from the municipal authorities if you want to place gaming machines in your catering establishment: an operating permit issued by the Netherlands Gaming Authority and a municipal gaming machine permit.
 You also require a permit from the municipal authorities for operating an amusement arcade.
 Only those gaming machines that have officially been admitted to the Dutch market, are allowed.
-Manufacturers and importers need to apply for a gaming machine type licence (PDF) to the Netherlands Gaming Authority.
+Manufacturers and importers need to apply for a gaming machine type licence (in Dutch) to the Netherlands Gaming Authority.